 Take a stroll through the city’s Historic Old Town district to find a multitude of shopping boutiques, theaters and bars.
 With an almost overwhelming amount of things to do, you are bound to find something to suit your fancy.

 Fort Collins is also home to one of the highest concentrations of restaurants per capita in the United States.
 Fort Collins offers every kind of dining experience from fast food to five-star.
-Enjoy fine restaurants such as the Rio Grande Mexican Restaurant, The Pickle Barrel, Charco Broiler, La Luz Mexican Grill, Avagadro’s Number, Coopersmith’s Pub, Back Country Provisions, Laporte Pizza or Mugs Coffee Lounge.
+Enjoy fine restaurants such as the Rio Grande Mexican Restaurant, The Pickle Barrel, Charco Broiler, La Luz Mexican Grill, Avagadro’s Number, Coopersmith’s Pub, Back Country Deli, Laporte Pizza or Mugs Coffee Lounge.
 Bon Appetite!